Recap

 components/PostCard.tsx. - Update CLAUDE.md with what you just learned.

 Every change lives somewhere on a 2D map: breadth (which area of code) × depth (how zoomed in).
-At any node, three moves: ask, plan, delegate.
+At any cell, three moves: ask, plan, delegate.
 Most non-trivial work moves through all three.

 Treat the agent as a colleague — a fast, knowledgeable junior senior who only sees what you've shown them.
 The discipline gets more important, not less, as the models get smarter.